NCAR/software-citation/pages/support.md

 We will be able to help you to:

-* mint a DOI for your software package,
+* Mint a DOI for your software package.
-* select a license for your software project,
+* Select a license for your software project.
-* develop a citation, versioning or archiving plan for your software package,
+* Develop a citation, versioning, or archiving plan for your software package.
-* develop a public citation-friendly repository template for your software on Github, or
+* Develop a public citation-friendly repository template for your software on Github.
-* obtain periodic metrics for your DOI so you can understand how it is being used.
+* Obtain periodic metrics for your DOI so you can understand how it is being used.

 ## Recommended References

-If you would like to learn more information about citing software, data and other related topics, please browse the resources below.
+If you would like to learn more information about citing software, data, and other related topics, please browse the resources below.

 ---